ebadr761/Enterprise-Flight-Reservation-System/README.md

 # Flight Reservation System

-A comprehensive CLI-based Flight Reservation System built with Java and MySQL, featuring role-based access control and complete booking management capabilities.
+A comprehensive CLI-based (soon to be GUI) Flight Reservation System built with Java and MySQL, featuring role-based access control and complete booking management capabilities.

 ## Features